 "Through decades of running political campaigns, I saw firsthand the influence of money on politics — the manipulation of the system and the loopholes that didn’t favor a transparent election — one in which only select major corporate donors and union bosses were the true winners.
 I decided it was time to move from trying to fight the system one candidate at a time, to starting Take Back Our Republic to help change the very industry in which I once thrived."

 John Pudner’s testimony leading to an unheard of unanimous Federal Elections Commission (FEC) decision establishing the right of voters to know who is paying for Facebook political ads resulted from a lifetime of building broad coalitions while adhering to conservative principles.
-Pudner was the eldest of 9 children growing up in a 3 bedroom house in inner city Richmond, VA where he attended a conservative, Catholic high school whose alumni included Steve Bannon.
-The five blocks on his newspaper route included that church, the Jewish synagogue where his family voted, Pudner’s house, the first block on predominantly African-American neighborhoods, and the center of Richmond’s gay community.
+Pudner was the eldest of nine children growing up in a three-bedroom house in inner city Richmond, Virginia, where he attended a conservative, Catholic high school whose alumni included Steve Bannon.
+The five blocks on his newspaper route included that church, the synagogue where his family voted, Pudner’s house, the first block on predominantly African-American neighborhoods, and the center of Richmond’s gay community.